 This year, Americans are expected to spend over $16 billion on food, drinks, gear and party supplies for Super Bowl LVII.
 That would cover the majority of the United Nations World Food Programme’s (WFP) funding needs for the entire year.

-At World Food Program USA, we’re always thinking about food – even as we get ready to watch the Rams take on the Bengals.
-With Super Bowl LVI fast approaching, we can’t help but think about how much money Americans spend on the Super Bowl and what those dollars could mean to hungry people around the world.
+At World Food Program USA, we’re always thinking about food – even as we get ready to watch the Eagles take on the Chiefs.
+With the big game fast approaching, we can’t help but think about what the money spent on the Super Bowl could mean to people facing severe hunger around the world.

-This year, Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar will come together for what is sure to be an electric halftime show.
-But will they beat the Guiness World Record for most watched halftime performance?
+The Super Bowl halftime show can cost over $10 million to put on.
+This year, Rihanna makes her highly anticipated return for what is sure to be an electric halftime show.
+But will she beat the Guinness World Record for most watched halftime performance?
 That distinction is currently held by Katy Perry who attracted 118.5 million TV viewers with dancing sharks, colorful costume changes and medley of her greatest hits.
-That record number of halftime TV viewers is nearly the same number of desperately hungry people we’re scaling up to reach with food and other aid in 2022: up to 120 million.
+That record number of halftime TV viewers is nearly the same number of people we reached with food and other aid in 2022: 140 million.

 There are other parallels.
 The first Super Bowl was played in 1967, making it 54 years old.
 That’s just a few years younger than the U.N.
-World Food Programme’s six decades of fighting hunger across the globe.
+World Food Programme – the world’s leading humanitarian organization with a 60-year history of fighting hunger across the globe.

 The feats of athleticism on the field are impressive, but let’s be honest – snacks are the real star of the game.
-So much so that the U.S. Department of Agriculture says Super Bowl Sunday is America’s second largest food consumption day – right after Thanksgiving.
+So much so that previous estimates by the U.S. Department of Agriculture put Super Bowl Sunday as America’s second largest food consumption day – right after Thanksgiving.